Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Related Work

 Kazemi et al. \cite{quelle2024perils} explored the ReAct framework to evaluate GPT-3.5 and GPT-4 in fact-checking with and without external evidence.
 In particular, when contextual evidence was dynamically recovered, GPT-4 showed a significant improvement over GPT-3.5.
 However, this framework remains LLM-dependent for both reasoning and verification, making it vulnerable to evaluator-induced hallucinations and limiting reproducibility.

-Graph-based fact-checking techniques are becoming more popular, such as MiniCheck \cite{tang2024minicheck} and GraphCheck \cite{chen2025graphcheck}.
+Graph-based fact-checking techniques are becoming more popular, such as MiniCheck \cite{tang2024minicheck}, and GraphCheck \cite{chen2025graphcheck}.
 MiniCheck decomposes documents and statements into individual claims, while GraphCheck enhances model inputs by incorporating extracted knowledge graphs, which helps with multihop logical reasoning.
 In both the general and medical fields, the approaches performed better than the baseline models.
 However, these methods rely on LLM evaluation and black-box reasoning, reducing transparency and reproducibility in clinical applications.

-Similarly, SciTePress \cite{kosprdic2024scientific} developed a DeBERTa-based NLI model trained on the HealthVer dataset.
+Similarly, Košprdić et al. \cite{kosprdic2024scientific} developed a DeBERTa-based NLI model trained on the HealthVer dataset.
 This model managed to verify health-related claims with a weighted F1 of 0.44 and accuracy of 0.50, while GPT-4 models outperformed others in entailment-based evaluations.
 Even with these advances, overall performance remains modest, and reliance on opaque model reasoning limits interpretability and reproducibility, potentially undermining clinician trust.